deployKF/deployKF/README.md

 ## What is deployKF?

 deployKF builds world-class Data and Machine Learning Platforms on __any Kubernetes cluster__, in any cloud or environment.
-By combining the ease of a managed service with the flexibility of a self-hosted solution, deployKF enables you to deliver a sustainable platform which is still tailored to your organization's needs.

-Our vision is that anyone with Kubernetes experience can effortlessly build, maintain, and support a custom Data and ML Platform for their organization, without requiring specialized MLOps knowledge.
+Our vision is that _anyone with Kubernetes experience_ can effortlessly build, maintain, and support a custom Data and ML Platform for their organization, without requiring specialized MLOps knowledge.

 Key features of deployKF include: